Skip to Content

 I have always loved the idea of edible flowers, I like that flowers can have a multi-purpose.

-I always try and dry everything I can to see how they will dry and how pretty they look (try drying oranges too!).
-With everything we planted, just out of interest, I looked up if they were edible and found that a lot were.
+I always try to dry everything I can to see how it will dry and how pretty it will look.
+With everything we planted, just out of interest, I looked up whether it was edible and found that a lot were.

 We sold some fresh, but I was worried about how well they traveled, so I started drying and pressing them instead.
 That way they become very hardy and we can mail them.
 So, it just evolved that way.